mikexkllr/LetterEye-AI/README.md

 ## Notes

-- The script assumes that the PDF contains clear and linear text typical of bills and that necessary OCR configurations are set.
+- The script assumes that the PDF contains clear and linear text typical of letters and that necessary OCR configurations are set.
 - The OpenAI API usage may incur costs; ensure that you monitor and manage your API usage within your account's limits.

 ## License